wsj38/DTopAgent/README.md

 ## 📄 License

-This project is part of the AdaComp SPARK system.
+This project is part of the DTopAgent system.
 Please refer to the main project license for usage terms.

 ## 🔗 References